johnsriot/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 # Welcome to John's Research and Internet of Things.

 My name is John Hetlage and I currently reside in Kanasas City.
 I consider myself to be a lifelong student.
 I am very passionate about technology and the ethics behind it.
 I started out from a manufacturing background and worked as a machinist.
-One day I finally decided it wasn't for me and threw my career away.
 I am both self taught and formally educated in various subject matters of technology.

 ## I am a . . .